-- Before pregnancy,11.9% of women reported having depression. - During pregnancy, 13.8% of women reported having depression. - After pregnancy, 24.7% of women reported always, often, or sometimes experiencing feeling down, depressed, or hopeless. - Women who were 20-24 years of age, are non-Hispanic White, have 12 years of education, had babies who were born with a low birth weight, or had Medicaid coverage were more likely to report these feelings. - After pregnancy, 23.0% of women reported always, often, or sometimes having a lack of interest or pleasure in doing things they usually enjoy. - Women who were 20-24 years of age, are non-Hispanic Black, have 12 years or less of education, had babies born with a low birth weight, or had Medicaid coverage were more likely to report experiencing these feelings. - After pregnancy, 11.6% of women reported having a postpartum depression diagnosis. - Women who were 20-24 years of age, are non-Hispanic White or non-Hispanic Black, have 12 years or less of education, or had Medicaid coverage were more likely to be diagnosed with postpartum depression. - More than half of the women treated their postpartum depression with medication, while about onethird received counseling for postpartum depression.
+- Before pregnancy, 12.3% of women reported being diagnosed with depression. - During pregnancy, 11.1% of women reported having a depression diagnosis. - After pregnancy, 24.5% of women reported always, often, or sometimes experiencing feeling down, depressed, or hopeless. - Women who were 24 years of age or younger, are non-Hispanic White, have 12 years of education, had babies who were born with a low birth weight, or had Medicaid coverage were more likely to report these feelings. - After pregnancy, 22.8% of women reported always, often, or sometimes having a lack of interest or pleasure in doing things they usually enjoyed. - Women who were 24 years of age or younger, are non-Hispanic Black, have 12 years or less of education, had babies born with a low birth weight, or had Medicaid coverage were more likely to report experiencing these feelings. - After pregnancy, 11.2% of women reported having a postpartum depression diagnosis. - Women who were 20-24 years of age, are non-Hispanic White or Hispanic, have 12 years of education, had babies born with low birth weights, or had Medicaid coverage were more likely to be diagnosed with postpartum depression. - More than half of the women treated their postpartum depression with medication, while about one-third received counseling for postpartum depression.